getredash/website/onpremise/how-rd-works/query-execution-model.md

 ## Ideas on How to Implement Query Parameters

+Please note that parameters work well in dashboards but they won't work when embedding visualizations outside of Redash.

 ### Client Side Only Implementation

 (This was actually implemented in.
 See pull request [#363](https://github.com/getredash/redash/pull/363) for details.)